rizinorg/cutter/docs/source/building.rst

     r_util/r_annotated_code.h: No such file or directory

 If you face an error where some header file starting with ``r_`` is missing, you should check the **radare2** submodule and make sure it is in the sync with upstream **Cutter** repo.
-You can sync it with:
+Simply run:

 ::

-    git sumodule sync --recursive
+    git sumodule update

 * **r_core development package not found**